FAQ

 At the end of their stay at Blue Ridge Therapeutic Wilderness, students and their families may participate in our Transition Program when it is clinically recommended by the Primary Therapist.
 During the Transition Program, students and their families have the opportunity to reunite in the wilderness setting and reflect upon their therapeutic journey with BRTW.
 For more information, visit our Transition Program page.

-Why should I choose BRTW?
+Why should I choose Blue Ridge Therapeutic Wilderness?

-Since 2002, BRTW has initiated several leading wilderness therapy practices that are today considered industry leading.
+Since 2002, Blue Ridge Therapeutic Wilderness has initiated several leading wilderness and adventure therapy practices that are today considered industry leading.
 Dan McDougal, Owner and Founder, developed a program that focuses on student and family empathy and wrap-around therapeutic support through experiential learning rather than clinical diagnosis and counseling.
-Dan has worked with troubled teenagers since 2002 and has used those years of experience to build a program that is scalable and flexible to serve the needs of each child.
+Dan has worked with troubled teens since 2002 and has used those years of experience to build a program that is scalable and flexible to serve the needs of each child.
 As the single owner of the company, Dan can make financial and program decisions that are in the best interest of students without the burden of a Board of Directors.

 Is your program licensed?
 Who oversees the integrity of the program?